mrallenchen/fitness/README.md

 ## Tools

+- SQL
     - postgress - for setting up the database and SQL query
     -  pgadmin4 - for testing sql queries
-- python packages
+- Python libraries
     - psycopg2 - Python-PostgreSQL Database Adapter
     - pandas
     - xport (version 3.2.1): for working with .XPT files (SAS output files used by the government).
 Converted the xport files to csv
-    - markdown
     - sklearn
     - seaborn
     - matplotlib